How to Get More People to View Your eBay Listing

 5. Listing Activity Matters More Than You Think

-It’s not 2010 — forget about listing an item on eBay and selling it within a week or a few days. eBay is not a side hustle gig anymore.
-They want professional sellers — or in other words, active sellers.
+It’s not 2010; forget about listing an item on eBay and selling it within a week or a few days. eBay selling is no longer a side hustle.
+They want professional sellers, or in other words, active sellers.
 The algorithm favors stores that consistently show up, stay engaged, and treat their listings like a business, not a one-time garage sale.

-It’s better to list a little each day than to bulk dump everything once a week.
+It’s better to list a little each day than to dump everything in one go once a week.
 A steady stream of activity shows eBay you’re reliable and invested in your store’s health.

 Example: One seller we worked with uploaded 600 items in a single day, then went quiet for several weeks.
-While we can’t say their impressions “dropped off sharply,” we did notice their visibility stalled — the listings underperformed compared to similar inventory added gradually.
+While we can’t say their impressions “dropped off sharply,” we did notice their visibility stalled, and the listings underperformed compared to similar inventory added gradually.

-When we had them break up their uploads into 24 items per day (1 every hour), their visibility and sales dramatically improved within a few weeks.
+When we had them split their uploads into 24 per day (1 every hour), their visibility and sales improved dramatically within a few weeks.

 What Counts as “Activity”?